websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/objects-tutorials/using-apis/batch-object-apis.md

 # Batch Object APIs

 When you publish an Object, Liferay automatically generates REST APIs for it.
 These include the batch APIs for bulk POST, PUT, and DELETE operations.
-Here you'll use cURL commands and Java classes to call these batch APIs for a custom Object.
+Here you'll use cURL commands to call these batch APIs for a custom Object.

-Before proceeding, set up a new Liferay DXP/Portal 7.4 instance and download the provided `.sh` and `.java` tutorial code.
+Before proceeding, set up a new Liferay DXP/Portal 7.4 instance and download the provided tutorial code.

 ```{tip}
 For a complete list of APIs generated for Site and Company Objects, see [Object's Headless Framework Integration](../../understanding-object-integrations/headless-framework-integration.md).
 You can also view and test an Object's APIs via the Liferay API Explorer at `[server]:[port]/o/api` (e.g., `localhost:8080/o/api`).
 REST APIs are listed under *REST Applications*.